minnjung/minnjung.github.io/index.md

 I am a Ph.D student in CSE at Seoul National University, <br/>
 and studying under the supervision of **[Prof. Gunhee Kim](https://vision.snu.ac.kr/gunhee/)**.

-My research interests are in the field of Visual Localization and 3D Dense Captioning, <br/>
+My research focuses on **Visual Localization** and **3D Dense Captioning** for enhanced 3D scene understanding, <br/>
-especially about
+with particular interest in:
-(i) understanding the scene from images and point clouds, (ii) dealing with multi-modalities, and (iii) utilizing high-level semantic information for place recognition and 3D dense captioning.
+(i) understanding complex scenes from images and point clouds, (ii) effectively handling multi-modalities, and (iii) achieving a comprehensive understanding of 3D scenes through natural language.